aptos-foundation/AIPs/aips/aip-59.md

 ## Specification

 Read gas is still governed by these two gas parameters:
-* `storage_io_per_state_slot_read`: tuned to about 2 4KB-sized page reads.
+* `storage_io_per_state_slot_read`: tuned.
 * `storage_io_per_state_byte_read`: while charging, the size of the state read is rounded up to 4KB boundaries and then charged this much per byte.

 On the write side:
 * `free_write_bytes_quota`: ignored
 * `storage_io_per_state_byte_write`: much lowered since it's now not subject to the free quota.

-Reletive weights between reads and writes, and between IO and compute will be tuned.
+Reletive weights between reads and writes, and between IO and computation are tuned.
+The final numbers will be shipped as part of [AIP-58](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-58.md)

 ## Reference Implementation